zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-confidantes (connection = fetters→love→bitter troubles and the horror of loss of interest being bound), lovely separations, don't care about other people's sons (= Everything outside oneself), watching the freedom not to be desired, should walk alone like a rhino horn.
+confidantes (connection = fetters→love→bitter troubles and the horror of loss of interest being bound), lovely separations, don't care about other people's sons (= Everything outside oneself), watching the freedom not to be desired, should walk alone like a rhinoceros horn.

 11/23/2020 09:46